Home / FAQs

 The IECC/HERS Compliance Specialist designation verifies competency in energy performance measurement and energy code proficiency.
 These certified specialists can supplement the work of jurisdictions facing resource constraints that affect their ability to conduct the necessary reviews.
 IECC/HERS Compliance Specialists may now be used for both code compliance and energy performance rating services.

 The Code Council is the preeminent certification body for credentialing code professionals.
-Code Council certifications are often prerequisites for those seeking positions that review building plans and inspect homes and buildings for compliance with applicable codes and standards.
-The Code Council is also the publisher of the most widely adopted building safety codes in the world and the expert on testing for understanding and application of codes and standards.
+Code Council certifications are often prerequisites for those seeking positions that review plans and inspect buildings for compliance with applicable codes and standards.
+The Code Council is also the publisher of the most widely adopted building safety codes in the world, as well as the highest standard on testing for understanding and application of codes and standards.

-RESNET is a national standard-making body for building energy and water efficiency ratings and certification of systems.
-RESNET provides training and certification to industry professionals who rate the energy efficiency of homes through the HERS rater certification.
+RESNET creates national standards for building energy ratings,water efficiency ratings, and certification of systems.
+RESNET designed the HERS rater certification, which trains and certifies industry professionals who rate the energy efficiency of homes..
 Rigorous training and testing are done to ensure mastery of the application of rating tools so that builders and developers, in addition to homeowners, can get an accurate estimation of a home’s energy efficiency.
-As the gold standard for inspecting, testing and rating a home’s energy performance, RESNET has led the market for the past 20 years and delivered home energy ratings for more than 2.6 million homes in the U.S.
+As the gold standard for inspecting, testing, and rating a home’s energy performance, RESNET has led the market for the past 20 years and delivered home energy ratings for more than 2.6 million homes in the U.S.

 For more information on the IECC/HERS Compliance Specialist certification, please visit www.iccsafe.org/ECS.

-However, no factor has pushed the certified rater training faster than the scalability of online learning tools that allow vastly more participants than in-class versions.
-It makes sense to utilize online learning systems in order to train and certify the many thousands of certified home energy raters and rating field inspectors (RFIs) that are urgently needed.
+However, no factor has increased the demand for certified HERS Rater training faster than the scalability of online learning tools.
+On-demand classrooms allow vastly more participants than in-person versions.
+It makes sense to utilize online learning systems in order to train and certify the many thousands of HERS Raters and Rating Field Inspectors (RFIs) that are urgently needed.

 FAQs for information related to the Residential Energy Services - RESNET.us